C2SM/icon-vis/README.md

 </details>

-### Create conda environment
+### Create mamba environment
 In the following instructions replace $PROJECT by $SCRATCH if using Tsa (instead of Piz Daint).

-Create a conda environment _psyplot_ with python[version>=3.7,<3.10] (psy-view requirement) and install requirements (if conda takes too long to solve, try using [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-install) or using the pinned environment: env/environment_pinned.yml):
+Create a mamba environment environment _psyplot_ with python[version>=3.7,<3.10] (psy-view requirement) and install requirements:

     mamba env create --prefix $PROJECT/envs/psyplot -f env/environment.yml

-To be able to activate your conda environment by simply using `conda activate psyplot` instead of the full path, add the following to your `.bashrc`:
+To be able to activate your mamba environment by simply using `mamba activate psyplot` instead of the full path, add the following to your `.bashrc`:

     export CONDA_ENVS_PATH=$PROJECT/envs

-Activate environment (use "source activate" in case "conda activate" does not work):
+Activate environment:

     mamba activate psyplot